Travel Expenses in Indonesia – Indonesia Travel

 Transport – €19.60/day (for two people)

-The cost of traveling in Indonesia was greatly increased because of our transport costs, which, when compared to the transport costs incurred in other Southeast Asian countries, were high.
-We found that this compares well to the cost of transport in the Philippines, another country which is an archipelago is spread over a vast territory.
+Our travel expenses in Indonesia were greatly increased because of our transport costs, which, when compared to the transport costs incurred in other Southeast Asian countries, were high.
+We found that this figure compares well to the cost of transport in the Philippines, another country which is an archipelago is spread over a vast territory.

 Air transport in between different islands